squinkylabs/CVfunk-Modules/README.md

 ## Patch Suggestions

-- **Slewed Octaves: Set each of the five knobs to -2, -1, 0, 1, 2.
+- **Slewed Octaves**: Set each of the five knobs to -2, -1, 0, 1, 2.
 Set the slew to 0.25 for smooth slewing.
 Patch each of the five outs to a WT-VCO, adjust each to have a slightly different timbre.
 With a second copy of the Penta Sequencer, set five different notes, set the slew of this one to 0.0, and ideally quantize the outputs before patching to the transpose input of the other sequencer.
 Now the slew will be perfectly in tune.

-- **LFO: Set a large clock division to the trigger input, set the slew to 1.0.
+- **LFO**: Set a large clock division to the trigger input, set the slew to 1.0.
 You will have five very slow LFOs.
 The slew interpolates using the time between the last two inputs (trigger/shape/direction) to compute the ramp.

-- **Fixed Root: Reset the sequencer so that the bottom output is set to 1.
+- **Fixed Root Note**: Reset the sequencer so that the bottom output is set to 1.
 Send gates to switch between Star/Circle/CCW/CW, the bottom output will always stay the same.

+# Wave Propagation Module

 <img src="/img/WavePropagationLight.png" alt="Image 1" height="400"> <img src="/img/WavePropagationDark.png" alt="Image 2" height="400">

-# Wave Propagation Module

 The Wave Propagation module for VCV Rack simulates the propagation of waves through a medium, offering unique visual and auditory feedback based on the interactions within a network of nodes.
 Each of the 24 nodes can generate a decay envelope when stimulated, allowing for long decay tails and rhythmic synchronized pulsations.